m-lamonaca/programming-notes/DotNet/Unity/Scripting.md

         player = FindObjectOfType<Player>();  // get reference to an object

-        // on event invocation all subscribet methods will be called player.OnPlayerDeath += GameOver;  // subscribe method to event }
+        // on event invocation all subscriber methods will be called player.OnPlayerDeath += GameOver;  // subscribe method to event }